Stuycs-K/final-project-09-veto-adrian-zhang-junling/WORKLOG.md

 Finished up presentation document, including obfuscation tools and the IOCCC.
 Only thing to add to presentation is documentation for our code: how to use our programs.

+### 2024-05029

+Started working on string obfuscation algorithm in Java, files committed on adrian branch.

 ## Junling Zhang